 - Part 5 – How to Avoid Fuel Surcharges and Save Money!

-- Part 6 – Change and Refund Fees Explained
+- Part 6 – Change and Cancellation Fees Explained

 Air Canada Aeroplan Booking Tips and Tricks